Keith Gouder named senior team coach at Hibernians women

 Hibernians women’s team have announced that their senior team’s coach will be Keith Gouder.

-Gouder has put pen to paper on a two-year contract at Hibernians as the Paolites will make their return to senior football after dropping out midway into the 2019/2020 season and skipping both the 2020/2021 and the 2021/2022 campaigns.
+Gouder has put pen to paper on a two-year contract with an option for a third at Hibernians as the Paolites will make their return to senior football after dropping out midway into the 2019/2020 season and skipping both the 2020/2021 and the 2021/2022 campaigns.

-For Gouder, this will be a second return to the club where he established himself as a winning coach in the local women’s game.
+For Gouder, this will be a second return at the club where he established himself as a winning coach in the local women’s game.

-He served as an assistant to Jose Borg during the 2012/2013 season before taking over in the following season, going on to spend three seasons at the helm of the Paolites.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us